masterpointio/masterpoint.io/content/updates/terraform-use-cases.md

       datadog_role: Standard
 ```

 We can use this central file to manage our team in code.
-Rather than requiring N clicks, adding a new service or user account only requires updating this file.Then, Using TF, we can read this file and deploy this team to all the services.
+Rather than requiring N clicks, adding a new service or user account only requires updating this file.
+Then, we can read this file and deploy this team to all the services using TF.
 In this example, we’ll update GitHub and Datadog:

 ```hcl
 locals {